naelstrof/ChurnVectorSDK/ModdingGuides/NewCharacter.md

 4) Balls - don't touch this section just yet, this is for setting up the characters naughty bits that we aren't using in this guide
 5) Head Sprite - this is the icon that appears on the players HUD after ingesting a character and what shows up on their condom.
 If you don't have any art of your character and don't want to draw some yourself, just take a screenshot in blender and use that!
 (If you want to do that later just pick an existing one for now)
 6) Speed is the rate at which a character moves.
 Generally its a good idea to keep this under the players base move speed (2.8) so that they can catch up to your character while undetected
 7) Animation Group - this is a group setting used by some animation stations to play different animations depending on the characters animation group.
-This is currently a work in progress but can be leveraged by modders to make custom animations that only play for their character instead of everyone. (we use "Tall" to play some special animations for the giraffe in the base game!)
+This is currently a work in progress but  we use "Tall" to play some special animations for the giraffe right now!
 For now you will probably want to not touch this unless your character fits one of the pre-defined groups here.
 8) Taser output - Again this is probably not for now, just ignore this value